zcash/halo2/book/src/design/proving-system/circuit-commitments.md

 represent the advice and instance assignments.

 > We separate fixed columns here because they are provided by the verifier, whereas the
-> advice columns are provided by the prover.
-The instance columns are agreed between both
+> advice and instance columns are provided by the prover.
+In practice, the commitments to
-> parties.
-In practice, the commitments to instance and fixed columns are computed by
+> instance and fixed columns are computed by both the prover and verifier, and only the
-> both the prover and verifier, and only the advice commitments are stored in the proof.
+> advice commitments are stored in the proof.

 To commit to these assignments, we construct Lagrange polynomials of degree $n - 1$ for each column, over an evaluation domain of size $n$ (where $\omega$ is the $n$th primitive